nabbar/opendmarc-reports/README.md

 In fact, if you find this tools in your distribution you can install it directly.
 Otherwise, it is recommend to use the source to build it your self, in your secure environment.

+For a best security, rebuilt this tools each week with this recommanded 3 steps process.

 ### 1 - Get the dependencies tools
 the build use the golang dep tools : https://golang.github.io/dep/
 ```shell